 Sometimes you just want to vent.

-Of course, if venting is your objective, turning to friends and people who know you are infinitely more effective than some young guy in a grocery line-up, though both serve the purpose of finding reassurance that your position is valid and can be seen and appreciated by others.
+Of course, if venting is your objective, turning to friends and people who know you are infinitely more effective than some stranger in a grocery line-up, though both serve the purpose of finding reassurance that your position is valid and can be seen and appreciated by others.
 Sometimes, that validation alone is enough.

 If it’s a solution you’re looking for, that’s very different.
 Turning to those who know you or are in a similar situation may feel good, but it’s not going to do anything toward solving the problem.
 Instead, speak to a decision-maker, someone in a position to create change in the area of concern.
 Sometimes ferreting out who this person is can be a challenge in itself, especially in large, bureaucratic organizations.